mikeklepacz/CRM/replit.md

 - **Empty Cells**: Inline editing for new data entry
 - **Long Text (>100 chars)**: Auto-truncated with expand icon for full view/edit in popup
 - **Double-Click Protection**: All existing data edited via popup modal with Save button

+**Call/Email Logging:**
+When you click a phone number or email address, the system:
+1. Opens a logging popup that displays the Sales-ready Summary at the top (if available)
+2. Provides fields to record: Status, Follow-up Date, Next Action, Point of Contact, Notes
+3. Automatically triggers the phone call or email action
+4. Saves all activity details to the Commission Tracker sheet
+5. Claims the store for you if it hasn't been claimed yet

 ### 5. Sync WooCommerce Orders
 To synchronize orders and calculate commissions: